Skip to content

 Scope convergence is the step where a scope gathers the work it owns, then gives its final result to the process waiting for it.

 branch(...) opens a child scope and waits for that scope to converge.
-The routine passed to it becomes the scope’s entry process, but it is not the only work the scope may contain.
+The routine passed to it is used as the scope’s entry process, but it is not the only work the scope may contain.

 import { sleep } from "@shajara/host";